Ainnelise Niyvold Liundbye UPDATED: 20 MAR 2021

 Cerro San Cristóbal is a hill covering quite a vast area in northern Santiago.
 With its 300 metres above the city, it is the second highest point in Santiago de Chile, after Cerro Renca.
 Its original, indigenous name was Tupahue, but the hill was renamed by the Spanish conquistadors.
 Cerro San Cristóbal is also the location of Santiago’s largest park, the Metropolitan Park.

-You can ride the popular funicular for spectacular views of the city of Santiago.
+You can ride the popular funicular for spectacular views of the city of Santiago and the surrounding landscape in Chile.
 With several stops at different levels it will take you to the summit of the famous hill which features a range of leisurely activities and sites such as a zoo, a Japanese garden, an observatory and two municipal swimming pools in addition to the popular viewpoints found at various locations around Cerro San Cristóbal.

 An option is also to hike all the way to the sanctuary with the 22-metre statue of the Virgin Mary atop the hill.